1. The Conspiracy within the Conspiracy

 But the conspiracy theory within the conspiracy theory does more than merely subsume the UFO spotter’s rebellion into the status quo of US society.
 It’s primary function is to reaffirm the polarisation that is the purpose of all conspiracy theories, and which are their defining characteristic.
 By reaffirming the truth of the UFO conspiracy theory through a narrative of faith rewarded, we are invited to choose between two positions.
 Either we accept the cinematic spectacle of this revealed truth as confirmation of our belief in the face of the attempts of the US Government and security services to conceal it; or we reject the truth-value of cinema as the realm of the spectacle, while recognising and perhaps even welcoming its depiction of the importance of irrational belief, individual faith, self-determination, and other fantasies of the American (and, increasingly, the British) imagination under late capitalism.

 From the latter position, those who believe that UFOs are visiting aliens can be dismissed as either well-meaning or dangerous cranks, as seduced by the spectacle of Hollywood cinema as they are by conspiracy theories about UFOs.
 From the former position (which in 2020 was occupied by just under half the population of the USA), Spielberg is the rebel revealing the truth ‘they’ don’t want ‘us’ to discover.
-In promoting the film, Spielberg, who never misses a trick, related that he received a 20-page letter from NASA, warning him that the film was dangerous, which he responded to in typically conspiratorial terms:
+In promoting the film, Spielberg, who never misses a trick, related that he received a 20-page letter from NASA, warning him that the film was dangerous, which he responded to in typically conspiratorial and religious terms:

 ‘I really found my faith when I heard that the Government was opposed to the film.
 If NASA took the time to write me a 20-page letter, then I knew there must be something happening.’